TerrainNet: Visual Modeling of Complex Terrain for High-speed, Off-road Navigation: Related Work

 \section{Related Work}

-LiDAR and cameras are commonly used sensors in on-road autonomous driving perception systems~\cite{lang2019pointpillars,philion2020lift,zhu2020cylindrical}, providing crucial information about surrounding objects and their semantics.
+\textbf{On-road BEV perception.} LiDAR and cameras are commonly used sensors in on-road autonomous driving perception systems~\cite{lang2019pointpillars,philion2020lift,zhu2020cylindrical}, providing crucial information about surrounding objects and their semantics.
 Convolutional Neural Networks (CNNs) have shown exceptional performance in image~\cite{chen2022vision} and point cloud~\cite{zhu2020cylindrical} segmentation, and they have become the core of perception systems in on-road scene understanding.
-Although many of these systems primarily rely on LiDAR for scene understanding~\cite{lang2019pointpillars,sadat2020perceive}, there has been increasing interest in using cameras for on-road BEV perception.
-Inverse Perspective Mapping (IPM) converts the perspective image to BEV view~\cite{can2021structured,reiher2020sim2real}, yielding great performance when the ground is perfectly flat.
-Following the success of LSS~\cite{philion2020lift}, many works employ multi-layer CNN~\cite{chitta2021neat,hendy2020fishing} or transformer~\cite{li2022bevformer,yang2021projecting} architectures for learning the camera-to-BEV conversion end-to-end.
+Although many of these systems rely on LiDAR ~\cite{lang2019pointpillars,sadat2020perceive}, there has been increasing interest in using cameras due to their lower cost.
+In camera-based methods, a critical aspect is learning to project pixel-wise features to the BEV space.
+Lift-Splat-Shoot~\cite{philion2020lift} adopts a \emph{backward} projection scheme that lifts the image features using predicted depth and then splats the features into BEV space.
+SimpleBEV~\cite{harley2023simple} and BEVFormer~\cite{li2022bevformer} perform \emph{forward} projection from a set of grid points in the BEV space to retrieve their corresponding image features.
+Another line of work~\cite{chitta2021neat,roddick2020predicting,saha2022translating,zhou2022cross} learns the projection with an attention mechanism. \bevnet{} adopts a backward projection scheme since it makes full use of image pixels and does not assume a flat ground.
+Moreover, \bevnet{} leverages stereo depth completion and soft-quantization for projection.
+This improves both the speed and accuracy of \bevnet{}.